 How do I apply for housing?

 Applicants with disabilities can request assistance by calling our main number.
-All others can pick up an application for an open waiting list at our office located at 249 Milbank Avenue in Greenwich Monday through Friday 8:30 am – 4:30 pm.
+If applicable, you can pick up an application for an open waiting list at our office located at 249 Milbank Avenue in Greenwich Monday through Friday 8:30 am – 4:30 pm.
 You may also download one from this website or request that one to be mailed to you by calling us at (203) 869-1138.

 Do you offer emergency housing?